 KARE for Security – S2

-Threats to organisations from cyber-attacks are becoming increasingly more sophisticated.
-Combine this with the degree to which organisations rely on their data, and their reputation, there is a need for more advanced cyber protection.
+Cyber-security threats to organisations from cyber-attacks are becoming increasingly more sophisticated.
+Because organisations increasingly rely on their data and reputation, there is a need for more advanced cyber protection.
 S2 is designed to address more sophisticated risk environments.

 Dark web actors now have access to significant funds and resources.
 This means that, where security vulnerabilities were previously found by “white-hat” hackers and vendors, the vulnerabilities are now being found by dark web actors.
 The dark web actors then exploit these vulnerabilities and can do so for months or even years before the broader IT industry even becomes aware of their existence.